 Cooperation with volunteer activities through a volunteer club

 |Together with the disabled||Community bazaar held to sell goods made at a sheltered workshop to support the work of people with disabilities.||Cooking class sessions for disabled groups|

 |Employee volunteer club||“Tablecloth” sign language club||“Tomoshibi” Braille club|

 Education of Youth

-In our disaster-prevention education that started in 2014, we have compiled an original anti-disaster booklet developed as education material, titled “Thinking about disaster prevention class,” and distributed its copies to local elementary schools and other facilities.
+In our disaster response education that started in 2014, we have compiled an original anti-disaster booklet developed as education material, titled “Thinking about disaster response class,” and distributed its copies to local elementary schools and other facilities.

 Contribution to developing and building stable, high-quality and resilient cities and communities

 The Daigas Group has been collaborating with municipal governments in building resilient cities and communities while taking advantage of the Group's strong points.
 Specifically, we have disseminated information regarding energy policies and disaster-prevention plans formulated by municipalities while putting forward our own proposals on these issues.

 Publicize the attractive points of regional culture and history, and contribute to revitalizing regions

 We are utilizing the Daigas Group's business infrastructure to make the culture and history of the Kansai region more attractive, and to cooperate with local governments and communities as well as NPOs, social designers and others in revitalizing communities.